internetarchive/openlibrary/CONTRIBUTING.md

 ### Code of Conduct

 Before continuing, please familiarize yourself with our [code of conduct](https://github.com/internetarchive/openlibrary/blob/master/CODE_OF_CONDUCT.md).
 We are a non-profit, open-source, inclusive project, and we believe everyone deserves a safe place to make the world a little better.
-We're committed to creating this safe place:
+We're committed to creating this safe place.

 ### Join our Community